-Professors in the Traditional Track, Investigator Track, Clinician-Scholar Track, and the Clinician-Educator Track have full voting rights on appointments and promotions to all ranks in all tracks.
+Professors in the Traditional Track, Investigator Track, Clinician-Scientist Track, and the Clinician-Educator Track have full voting rights on appointments and promotions to all ranks in all tracks.
 Professors in the Clinical Track have full voting rights on appointments and promotions to all ranks in the Clinical Track.
 Associate professors with tenure may vote on all ranks in all tracks except for the rank of professor.
-Assistant and associate professors on term appointments in the faculty tracks may be invited by the professors in their departments to vote in their departments on appointments and promotions to ranks below or equivalent to their own, although associate professors may not vote on the reappointment of associate professors.
+Assistant and associate professors on term appointments in the Traditional, Investigator, Clinician-Scientist, and Clinician-Educator tracks may be invited by the professors in their departments to vote in their departments on appointments and promotions to ranks below or equivalent to their own.
+Assistant and associate professors in the Clinical Track may be invited by the professors in their departments to vote on appointments in ranks equal to or below their own within their own track.
+Associate professors on term in any track may not vote on the reappointment of associate professors.
 Absentee ballots are not accepted in department voting.
 Regardless of rank, faculty with secondary appointments with a department or school may not vote on promotions or appointments to tenure.
 Recommendations for appointments or promotions to all ladder ranks above assistant professor are submitted for action to the appropriate appointment and promotion committee after a majority affirmative vote by the faculty qualified by rank to vote in the applicable department.
 Since a majority of those present and eligible to vote is necessary and sufficient to bring an appointment forward to the next level, abstentions have the same effect as votes against the appointment or promotion.
 All voting on appointments and promotions must be done with secret ballots.